-The three major events of the Virginia Happy Trails Running Club have enjoyed increasing popularity.
+The Virginia Happy Trails Running Club's events have enjoyed increasing popularity.
 This popularity, however, meant that entry became hectic and stressful.
 In response, we developed an entry process that we believe reduces the stress while being transparent and fair.
-All three events use the same system with only small variations.
+Most of our events that charge an entry fee use the same system with only small variations among them.

 The entry process has two parts.
 You fill out the application at one time, then you come back and pay later.
 If the number of applicants is greater than number of spaces in the field, we pick the initial entrants to the event by lottery.